garghimanshu0786/think-center-vscode/README.md

 Think Center can be customized for your specific project needs:

+### Enhance Existing Instructions

+If you already have an instructions file (like `.github/copilot-instructions.md`, `instructions.md`, or `.vscode/instructions.md`), Think Center can enhance it:

+Run `Think Center: Enhance Existing Instructions with Think Center Sections` from the Command Palette to:

+- **Detect existing instruction files** in your workspace
+- **Add Think Center sections** to your current instructions
+- **Preserve your existing content** while adding perspective guidelines
+- **Smart detection** - won't duplicate if Think Center sections already exist

-### Create Configuration Files
+### Create New Configuration Files

 Run `Think Center: Create Configuration Files` from the Command Palette to generate:

-- `.vscode/instructions.md` - Project-specific guidelines for each perspective
+- `.github/copilot-instructions.md` - Project-specific guidelines for each perspective
 - `.vscode/think-center-prompts.md` - Custom prompts tailored to your domain

 ### Automatic Detection

 Think Center automatically looks for and uses:

+- `.github/copilot-instructions.md` - GitHub Copilot instructions (recommended)
 - `.vscode/instructions.md` or `instructions.md` - Workspace-specific instructions
 - `.vscode/think-center-prompts.md` or `prompts.md` - Custom perspective prompts
-- `.github/copilot-instructions.md` - GitHub Copilot instructions
 - `README.md` - Project context and description

 ### Benefits of Customization